 Most of the park is not Yosemite Valley, yet most people who visit only see the valley.
 The length of the valley (which has all the people and traffic along with many iconic views) is about the same as the distance from Beverly Hills to the beach, and all of it is accessible from only one road (the one-way loop road, up one side of the river, down the other).
 So compared to traffic on Wilshire Blvd., Yosemite is not crowded.
 See the map from Google.
 To get a sense of scale, view other places at the same map scale.
 If you are not up to walking or biking to all the valley sights, use the shuttle (park the car in the lot or at your hotel outside the park and leave it there).
-In the summer, a shuttle operates to the lower valley areas, but not to directly to Bridalveil Falls (easy half mile walk) or the Tunnel view parking area (a longer, less used walk).
+In the summer, a second shuttle operates to the lower valley areas, but not to directly to Bridalveil Falls (an easy half mile walk) or the Tunnel view parking area (a longer, less used walk).
 You also need to get off and walk to Mirror Lake.

 Tunnel View (Discovery View) is the spectacular entrance to Yosemite Valley for those arriving from Wawona and the south (Fresno via Oakhurst).
 The view changes through the year.
 This is sometimes referred to as Inspiration Point, but the real one is located on the old road (used before the tunnel), and is a steep hike up from the parking lot on the South Side of the road.
 Old Inspiration Point is more remote and is located on the valley rim above the parking lot (accessible from Glacier Point road or continuing up from Inspiration Point).